WilliamJGrace/todoapp-MERN/README.md

 * User can delete an item &#x2611;
 * Loading message whilst data is fetched from backend &#x2611;
 * Add CI/CD &#x2611;
+* User can edit a todo item by double clicking the text

+Functionality added but not yet deployed:

-* User can have multiple todo lists
+* User can have multiple todo lists &#x2611;
 * User can name their todo lists &#x2611;
-* User can edit a todo item by double clicking the text

 [Deployed app on Heroku](https://mytodonotes.herokuapp.com/)